 FACULTY FOR THE WRITTEN ADVOCACY COURSE PART I – M&A

-From left to right, we are honoured to have Dr Christopher Boog, Yuet Min Foo, Yasmine Lahlou, Kirsten Odynski, Samantha J. Rowe and Nicolas Wiegand.
+From left to right, we are honoured to have Dr Christopher Boog, Yuet Min Foo, Yasmine Lahlou, Kirsten Odynski, Samantha J. Rowe and Dr. Nicolas Wiegand.
 Their short bios are set out below.

 Christopher Boog is a Vice-Chair of the International Arbitration Practice Group of Schellenberg Wittmer.
 He splits his time between the firm's Singapore and Zurich offices.
 Chris represents clients in international commercial, investment and sports arbitrations as well as in setting-aside proceedings before the Swiss Supreme Court and sits as arbitrator under all leading sets of arbitration rules as well as ad hoc.